yzhilong/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

 **:information_source: Notes about the command format:**<br>
-* A parameter is a piece of information that the user needs to supply in a command.

 * Words in `UPPER_CASE` are the parameters to be supplied by the user.<br>